What causes digital eye strain?

 As well as frequent screen breaks and remembering to blink regularly, it’s important to stay hydrated.
 Drink plenty of water to keep your eyes and body topped up.
 Finally, be sure to squeeze in a healthy 7-8 hours of sleep each night.

 You might also benefit from ‘computer glasses’.
 These spectacles are designed to help keep the focus of the eyes comfortable, specifically when using computer screens, and may incorporate a special anti-reflective coating to reduce glare from the computer screen.

-Your optometrist can recommend suitable lubricating eye drops which may help reduce the symptoms of DES, especially if the eyes are getting dry or red.
+Your optometrist can recommend suitable lubricating eye drops which may help reduce the symptoms of Dry Eye Syndrome (DES), especially if the eyes are getting dry or red.
 Perfect for when you’re burning the midnight oil in front of the computer.

 Of course, it’s not only tablets and mobile phones that are to blame.
 We can also get symptoms of DES while watching TV.
 To minimise this make sure you are a comfortable distance from the TV.
 You don't want to be squinting or straining to see clearly.

 If your eyes feel dry or tired, or if you’re experiencing any of the symptoms mentioned above, you might need an eye test.
-Call Leightons on 0800 40 20 20, head online, or pop into your nearest branch to book an appointment.
+Call Leightons on 0800 40 20 20, head online to book an appointment.
 We are open by appointment only, with the safety of our patients and practice teams as our top priority.

 Get total eye and hearing care for just £12 a month

 Become a MyLeightons member and get complete care for your eyes and ears for less than the cost of a TV licence.